 GO-CAMs can be browsed and searched in the http://geneontology.org/go-cam section of this site.
 For example, you can limit your search results to GO-CAMs having a certain GO term, a certain gene, or created by a specific curation group or curator.

 Visualize GO-CAM Models with the Alliance of Genome Resources Pathway Viewer

 Summaries of GO-CAM Models are viewable on the Alliance of Genome Resources webpages for relevant genes.
 The Alliance of Genome Resources Pathway Viewer is designed to easily visualize the pathways in which a gene product play a role, and to give eaasy access to the functions of the other genes in the same pathway, listed in a menu on the right (see example below).

 The Alliance of Genome Resources Pathway Viewer is integrated in the Alliance of Genome Resources and work is underway for further integration in several projects.
 Alliance of Genome Resources pages display models containing a minimum of 3 connected molecular functions (a.k.a.
 Activity Units).

 The GO Term Matrix represents co-annotations of pairs of GO terms.
 It allows to compare multiple pairs of terms simultaneously.

-Noctua is the curation platform developed by the Gene Ontology Consortium and allows to create both GO annotations and GO Causal Activity Models or GO-CAMs.
-The Noctua curation platform includes both a simple form editor and a more advanced and expressive graph editor for finer details on knowledge modeling.
+Noctua is the curation platform developed by the Gene Ontology Consortium and allows trained GO curators to create both GO annotations and GO Causal Activity Models (GO-CAMs).
+The Noctua curation platform includes a simple form editor and a more advanced and expressive pathway editor for finer details on knowledge modeling.